 HFE gene mutations and their phenotypic expression are of aeromedical and operational significance due to the risk of serious medical complications associated with iron overload.
 When total body iron is elevated, the excess iron is deposited in various tissues, including cardiac, liver, thyroid, pancreas, pituitary, and joints.
 Cardiac deposition can result in cardiomyopathy, conduction disturbances (e.g., sick sinus syndrome, heart block, and arrhythmias), diastolic dysfunction, and heart failure.
 The consequences of cardiac involvement with hemochromatosis include sudden incapacitation.
 Iron is toxic to the liver, causing inflammation and hepatocyte destruction.
 Ongoing inflammation can progress to fibrosis and cirrhosis, and chronic inflammation increases the risk of hepatocellular carcinoma.
-Abnormalities of synthetic liver function can result in coagulopathy, variceal bleeding, ascites, or hepatorenal syndrome.
+Abnormalities of synthetic liver function can result in coagulopathy, while a combination of factors in decompensated cirrhosis may lead to hepatic encephalopathy, variceal bleeding, ascites, or hepatorenal syndrome.
 Iron deposition in the pancreas, pituitary gland, or thyroid gland can result in endocrine dysfunction and manifest as diabetes mellitus, hypopituitarism, hypogonadism, and hypothyroidism.
 A thorough evaluation for end-organ damage should be accomplished prior to waiver submission.

-The primary treatment for hemochromatosis is periodic therapeutic phlebotomy to achieve and maintain a serum ferritin between 50-100 μ g/L. Studies demonstrate that keeping ferritin at this goal effectively prevents the development and progression of end-organ damage.
+The primary treatment for hemochromatosis is periodic therapeutic phlebotomy to achieve and maintain a serum ferritin between $50\text{-}100~\mu\text{g/L}$.
+Studies demonstrate that keeping ferritin at this goal effectively prevents the development and progression of end-organ damage.
 The burden imposed on operational readiness by treatments such as regular phlebotomy will be taken into consideration at the time of waiver review.
 Among factors that will be considered include the accessibility/availability of necessary treatment and frequency of required treatment (and thereby, frequency of DNIF/DNIC/DNIA periods).